Mortgages for seniors on Social Security in 2023

 • There’s also no guarantee that you will retire when planned.
 Many people change their plans based on the current economy, their investments, or their desire to keep working

-However, you’ll need to be absolutely certain you can afford mortgage payments with the income you’ll have in retirement.
+However, you’ll need to be certain you can afford mortgage payments with your retirement income.

 3. Accessing retirement funds